How to avoid (apparent) signaling in Bell tests: Experimental sources of apparent signaling

-{\em Experimental sources of apparent signaling.---} Here we identify experimental sources of apparent signaling and address them by adding components to the initial setup and optimizing the data acquisition procedures.
+Here we identify experimental sources of apparent signaling and address them by adding components to the initial setup and optimizing the data acquisition procedure.
 We start by considering a common configuration for Bell experiments using polarization-entangled photon pairs generated through a down-conversion process.
 It consists of a free-space down-conversion source and two measurement stations, each including a polarizer and one single-mode fiber (SMF) connected to a single-photon detector.
 This is the specific configuration in which the highest values for $S$ to date have been achieved \cite{CMACGLMSZNBLGK13, CLBGK15, PJC15}.
-Nevertheless, it suffers two key limitations that lead to apparent signaling in the results:
+Nevertheless, it suffers from two key limitations that could lead to apparent signaling in the results:

-(S1) Drifts in the pump laser power.
-The measurements are performed with only one detector on each side and the different outcomes for each measurement are measured by choosing orthogonal settings for the polarizer.
-Hence, all measurement outcomes are recorded sequentially.
-If during this process the pump laser intensity drifts, then the frequencies of outcomes do not yield the correlations as the fair sampling assumption is not satisfied.
+(L1) Drifts in the pump laser power.
+The measurements are performed with only one detector on each side and the outcomes $\pm1$ are measured by choosing orthogonal settings for the polarizer.
+The data for the different measurement outcomes is obtained from different experimental sequences.
+If, during this process, the intensity of the pump laser drifts, then the empirical frequencies of the outcomes do not yield the correlations since the fair sampling assumption is not satisfied.

-(S2) Polarization-dependent collection efficiency.
+(L2) Polarization--dependent collection efficiency.
 Any optical element can slightly displace the beam if moved or rotated during the measurement.
 This is particularly true for wave plates or polarizers used to change the measurement settings.
-Careful alignment and particularly good components may reduce the problem, but if SMFs are used to collect photons, this issue will still affect the coincidence rates depending on the measurement setting.
+Careful alignment and particularly good components may reduce the problem, but if SMFs are used to collect the photons, this issue will still affect the coincidence rates depending on the measurement setting.
 The difficulty here is that SMFs have a core diameter of only a few micrometers, while multi-mode fibers (MMF) at the measurement stations would collect photons with different spatial modes and thus decrease the visibility.